Madueke: Nigeria prospect’s brace powers PSV past 10-man Ajax in Dutch Super Cup

 That early setback was a reality check for the Sons of Gods who attacked massively in search of an equaliser.

-Cote d’Ivoire international Sebastien Haller levelled matters in the 13th minute, however, it was chalked off for offside after VAR replays claim there was an offside in the build-up to the goal.
+Cote d’Ivoire international Sebastien Haller leveled matters in the 13th minute, however, it was chalked off for offside after VAR replays claimed there was an offside in the build-up to the goal.

 Man-of-the-match Madueke doubled PSV’s lead in the 29th minute after receiving a delightful pass inside the box from Eran Zahavi.

-Ajax’s ambitions of launching a comeback suffered a heavy knock as Nicolas Tagliafico was given the marching orders for a serious foul play by referee Bjorn Kuipers.
+Ajax’s ambitions of launching a comeback suffered a heavy knock as Nicolas Tagliafico was given his marching orders for serious foul play by referee Bjorn Kuipers.

 In a bid to rescue the situation, manager Ten Hag threw Devyne Rensch, Danilo and David Neres into the fray, yet, that yielded no results.